UK year groups mapped to the form names used by most prep schools. The highlighted Year 5 row is the critical year for 13+ registration deadlines.

 Age ranges: a quick sanity check

-Children born in August are the youngest in their year group; children born in September are the oldest.
-This matters more at younger ages and becomes less significant by Year 6 and above.
+Ages are based on the 1 September school year cutoff.
+Children born in August are the youngest in their year; children born in September are the oldest.

 How preptimely handles this